Yugal-kosamshile/100-Days-of-Coding-Challenge-Java/README.md

 - **Code Files:** The Java files created during the day.
 - **README.md:** Explanation of the code, the problem it solves, and the approach used.
 - **Output.txt:** Sample output or results from running the code (if applicable).
-- **Notes.md:** Any additional learnings, challenges faced, or resources used.

 | Day | Project / Problem | Status | Link |
 |-----|-------------------|--------|------|